Developer effort (FTEs)

 Bots

 All bots and events related to bot-authored pull requests are excluded.
-This also involved pull request reviews given to bot-authored pull requests.
+This also involved reviewing pull requests authored by bots.

-Swarmia supports multiple ways to account for vacations, sick leaves, and time-offs.
+Swarmia supports multiple ways to account for vacations, sick leave, and time off.

 If HR system is connected to Swarmia, then vacations, sick leaves, and time off are taken into account: